changyang1230/google-sheet-autoreply/README.md

 5. Run the Python script on a suitable machine.
 I have mine running on RaspberryPi by adding the following line to **/etc/rc.local**.
 (The path is the folder where the script and config.ini are located)

    `cd /home/pi/Desktop/AutoReply && sudo python3 autoreply.py &`

+## Usage

+When properly set up, this script will:
+- Automatically check your email every 5 minutes.
+- Detect standard Google Sheet request email by matching the subject line.
+- Correctly replies to the sender's email address with a canned response (instead of the incorrect reply-to email of Google Sheets).
+- Mark the sent email as read.